string(10) "[Minerals]"

 The transition to a net-zero emissions economy requires significant inventories of critical minerals and metals.
 This demand is driving innovative approaches to geoscience research and to mineral exploration and development.
 Tailings and waste rock from current and legacy mining operations in British Columbia may host economic concentrations of critical minerals and metals which could provide a boost to local economies.

-The multi-phase Critical Minerals and Metals in British Columbia Mine Tailings and Waste Rock program aims to assess tailings and waste rock to highlight opportunities to extract further value from these mining by-products and address potential environmental liabilities.
+The Critical Minerals and Metals in British Columbia Mine Tailings and Waste Rock program aims to assess tailings and waste rock to highlight opportunities to extract further value from these mining by-products and address potential environmental liabilities.
+The program will provide industry, communities and Indigenous groups with key data to inform decision-making and guide actions around investment in critical mineral exploration and development.
+The Association for Mineral Exploration and Mining Association of BC (MABC) support the program and Geoscience BC is working with industry, academic, Indigenous and other partners to secure further support for future activities, which could include laboratory and field-scale studies at select locations.

 Project Goals

 This program fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’.
-Phase 1 aims to:

 Project Benefits